Insider No. 50: Will Wellness Overtake Alcohol?

 Sober Is The New Cool

 “Let’s grab drinks!”
-It’s the go-to refrain of friends, colleagues, and singles everywhere.
-But nowadays, those drinks just might be lower in or free from alcohol altogether.
+It’s the go-to refrain of friends everywhere.
+But nowadays, those drinks might be alcohol-free.

 Totaling $250B in the US alone, alcohol is a massive business.
 But recent developments have signaled disruption: